Adilyam/GNL/README.md

 # GET NEXT LINE
 > Reading a file line by line.

-The aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor.
+The aim of this project is to return a line ending with a newline, read from a file descriptor.